Cybersecurity

 Expect that any new insurance company will require strict security controls and proof that you have implemented changes to your workstations, servers, and networks to avoid another security incident.

-Once you've experienced a cybersecurity attack, be prepared for added barriers like only qualifying for insurance with higher annual costs, higher deductibles, and stricter limitations on what will be covered.
+Once you have experienced a cybersecurity attack, be prepared for added barriers such as qualifying for insurance with higher annual costs, higher deductibles, and stricter limitations about what will be covered.

 Scenario #2: Required Security Controls

-In a companion post, we covered the 6 critical security controls you must have in place.
-Most cybersecurity insurance providers will request a self-report on your security controls via a questionnaire, so looking back over that questionnaire should give you clues about which security controls you were missing.
+Most cybersecurity insurance providers will request a self-report on your security controls via a questionnaire.
+That questionnaire can serve as a checklist for the security controls you should implement.
 The insurer may also tell you that your lack of MFA or failure to properly patch your systems was the key reason you were denied.

 Scenario #3: High Volume of Sensitive Information

-It typically takes having millions of PII records to make an insurer opt to deny coverage on this factor alone.
-If your business was denied coverage for having too much sensitive information (often called Personal Identifiable Information, or PII), you still have a few options.
+It typically takes managing millions of personal identifiable information (PII) records to make an insurer opt to deny coverage on this factor alone.
+If your business was denied coverage for having too much sensitive information you still have a few options.

 First, make sure that your business has a very good reason to store, transmit, and/or maintain PII.
-Sometimes we find that a business stores a lot of PII but no longer needs to, potentially because of a past business venture or an acquisition.
+Sometimes a business stores a lot of PII that it no longer needs.
+This can be due to a past business venture, an acquisition, or bad data governance.

-If you discover that your business has a lot of PII unnecessarily, then we strongly encourage that you eliminate this data according to your data retention requirements and within the bounds of any regulations that might apply to your business.
+If you discover that your business has a lot of unnecessary PII, it is best practice to eliminate this data according to your data retention requirements and within the bounds of any regulations that might apply to your business.

-Keep in mind that to fully remove data from your system, you also have to cycle out your data backups and confirm you eliminate all copies of the data.
+Keep in mind that to fully remove data from your system, you also must cycle out your data backups and confirm you eliminate all copies of the data.

-Second, if your business does have a good reason to handle PII, then critically examine whether there are ways you could deidentify the data.
+Second, if your business does have a good reason to handle PII, then critically examine whether there are ways you could de-identify the data.
 There are multiple tools that can assist with this, but most require someone with programming skills to properly implement.
 This will become an expense for your business, but it will also significantly reduce your potential liability and reputational harm in the event of a data breach.
-More information about how to properly deidentify data can be found from government resources, like the Department of Health and Human Services.

 Scenario #4: Coverage Limits